JamieH01/NthD_Matrix/README.md

 matrix_a.add(matrix_b);//adds 2 matrixes
 matrix_a.const_add(15);//adds one value to every element of a matrix
 ```
-`add`, `sub`, `div`, and `mul` can be called, along with their constant counterparts.
+`add`, `sub`, `mul`, and `div` can be called, along with their constant counterparts.
 Note that the 2 matrixes MUST be the same size, and `mul` is not the traditional "matrix multiplication," it simply multiplies each element together (coming soon).